What to Do if You are Being Investigated for an Offence

 Investigations are part and parcel of every prosecution in Singapore, whether they are for serious criminal offences like murder and rape, or relatively minor ones like traffic offences.

 Whether you think you are guilty of the offence or not, it’s always a good idea to engage a lawyer as soon as possible.
-Even if the investigations have not started yet and you have not been interviewed, a lawyer would be able to advise you on what to expect during the interview process, discuss possible charges you may be facing and defences to those charges.
+Even if the police investigation has not started yet and you have not been interviewed, a lawyer would be able to advise you on what to expect during the police investigation process in Singapore, discuss possible charges you may be facing and defences to those charges.

 Nevertheless, many people put off speaking to a lawyer until after they have been charged.
 While this is not wrong in and of itself, we would strongly advise you to speak to a lawyer once you know you are being investigated, especially if you have reason to believe that you may have committed an offence.
-Do also take note that if you have engaged a lawyer before you have been charged, the lawyer cannot accompany you during formal investigations and interviews, unlike what you see in foreign movies.
+This piece of advice becomes particularly pertinent when contemplating what to do when you are being investigated.
+Do also take note that if you have engaged a lawyer before you have been charged, the lawyer cannot accompany you during formal police investigations and interviews, unlike what you see in foreign movies.

 Do take note that in this article, we only discuss matters before a formal charge is levelled against you.